Jariel E. Norton, Sr., DDS

 MY WORK/JOB CONSISTS OF: My job as a dentist is to examine and diagnose patients' oral problems and evaluate their oral health status.
 I provide general dental treatment such as fillings, crowns, root canal therapy, dentures, etc.

 PATH TO MY CURRENT CAREER POSITION: Graduated as the valedictorian and Claiborne Parish Student of the Year in 2005 from Homer High School in Homer, LA.
 Graduated Cum Laude from LSU-Shreveport in 2009 with B.S. in biological science.
 I then attended Texas A&M Baylor College of Dentistry and graduated in May of 2013 with the degree of Doctor of Dental Surgery (DDS).
-I am now completing an Advanced Education in General Dentistry (AEGD) program at the Veterans Hospital in Temple, Texas.
-I also work part time as a dentist for Kool Smiles dentistry.
+I then completed an Advanced Education in General Dentistry (AEGD) program at the Veterans Hospital in Temple, Texas where I was able to gain a vast amount of experience and certifications not open to most dentists who don't complete residency.

 LSUS FACULTY WHO HELPED ME: Dr. Tara Williams-Hart is God's gift to an undergraduate student.
 Dr. Terry Legrand, Dr. Paul Sisson, Dr. Rick Mabry, Dr. Carlos Spaht, Dr. Randy Butterbaugh just to name a few.
 The entire faculty is a great group and all are willing to help.